ppetrovtv/pine_script_docs/source/Sessions_and_time_functions.rst

 `input <http:////www.tradingview.com/study-script-reference/#fun_input>`__ functions.

-Built-in Variables for Working with Time
+Built-in variables for working with time
 ----------------------------------------

 Pine's standard library has an assortment of built-in variables and functions which